Diamond Chart Pattern: Structure and Market Context

 Target

 Once the breakout occurs, traders can use the diamond to project a potential price target.
-To do this, they can measure the vertical distance between the widest part of the formation (the distance between the highest high and the lowest low) and add that distance to the breakout point.
+To do this, they can measure the vertical distance between the widest part of the formation (the distance between the highest high and the lowest low) and add that distance to the breakout point in the bullish formation and subtract this distance in the bearish formation.

 Special Consideration